Relm4/book/src/basic_concepts/messages/output.md

 }
 ```

-We can modify our previous example for forward the emails to somebody else.
+We can modify our previous example to forward the emails to somebody else.

 ```rust,no_run,noplayground
 fn update(&mut self, message: Self::Input, sender: ComponentSender<Self>) {